 Over 100 different types of terpenes have been identified in the cannabis plant, with flavor profiles ranging from “cheesy” to “piney.”
 It’s these pungent oils that give each cannabis strain its own distinctive citrus, mint, berry, spicy, woody, or clove-like flavor.
 Just like a fine wine, many factors affect a plant’s terpene development – climate, weather, age, maturation, soil type, and fertilizers, to name a few.

-Modern Canna tests terpene content because we know that understanding the unique fingerprint of a particular cannabis strain is paramount to providing consumers with the right product for their needs.
+Modern Canna tests terpene content because we know that understanding the unique fingerprint of a particular cannabis strain is paramount to providing consumers with the right product for their individual needs.

 Terpenes are a set of simple organic molecules present in all living organisms.
 Most of the flavors and aromas of plants derive from their terpenes.
 You can find myrcene in thyme and hops, limonene in citrus fruits, and linalool in cinnamon and mint, for example.
 In the wild, terpenes work — in the most basic sense — to attract pollinators and repel predators.